chickenbit/computer_literacy/README.md

 **Vision**  Knowledge of circuits and computer science is ubiquitous as reading and writing.

 # Topics
+Lesson Plans + Notes from instructor led sessions

+## Kinder (2019/2020)
 * [Keyboarding / Typing](./typing.md)
 * [Circuits](./circuits.md)
 * [Computer Science](./computer_science.md)

 # Background

 I have a professional background in engineering, and volunteer experience in youth sports and being a first responder.
 I am interested in my children and our community having opportunities to experience and learn about technology to enable them to make decisions about its place in their life.
-Starting in 2019, I started to learn about applying computer literacty to kinder aged children.
+Starting in 2019, I started to learn about applying computer literacy to kinder aged children.

 # Resources